KSWorm93/storageLookup/README.md

 A program used to make a quick lookup of items and where they are stored.
 It stores a file locally to act as your database.

+It was originally intended to be used to help orgaize a movie collection, and their physical location in the house, but can easily be used for other items, like books.

 ## Screenshots

 The "Welcome" screen, showing the data, and a way to search/filter the entries, as well as removing items.